linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/fe203fb2c2d55228c34e423c02427d8f802138e87e156267d59cc9605ab15cd3.jpg)

-# Concept Check 14.7
+**Concept Check 14.7**

 Suppose that the yield to maturity of the $4\%$ coupon, 30-year-maturity bond falls to $7\%$ by the end of the first year and that the investor sells the bond after the first year.
-If the investor's federal plus state tax rate on interest income is  $38\%$  and the combined tax rate on capital gains is  $20\%$ , what is the investor's after-tax rate of return?
+If the investor's federal plus state tax rate on interest income is $38\%$ and the combined tax rate on capital gains is $20\%$, what is the investor's after-tax rate of return?

-# 14.5 Default Risk and Bond Pricing
+## 14.5 Default Risk and Bond Pricing

 Although bonds generally promise a fixed flow of income, that income stream is not guaranteed unless the investor can be sure the issuer will not default on the obligation.
 While U.S. government bonds are effectively free of default risk, corporate bonds are not.
 The payments on these bonds are uncertain, for they depend to some degree on the ultimate financial status of the firm.